What Is A Revolving Credit Facilities?

-|(-) Short-term debt including revolving credit facility||(50,000)||(80,000)|
+|(-) Short-term debt including credit facility||(50,000)||(80,000)|

-Consolidated balance sheet as at 31st December 2016 & 2015
+A consolidated balance sheet as of 31st December 2016 & 2015

 Source – Nestle Annual Report

-They have mentioned that they didn’t expect any refinancing issues and they have two revolving credit facilities.
-In the year 2016, they would have extended both of their revolving credit facilities by one year.
-Along with that the key factors of the note are –
+They have mentioned that they didn’t expect any refinancingRefinancingRefinancing is defined as taking a new debt obligation in exchange for an ongoing debt obligation.
+In other words, it is merely an act of replacing an ongoing debt obligation with a further debt obligation concerning specific terms and conditions like interest rates tenure. issues, and they have two revolving credits.
+In 2016, they would have extended both of their revolving credits by one year.
+Along with that, the key factors of the note are –

-Consolidated balance sheet of Wal-Mart as at 31st January 2017 & 2016
+A consolidated balance sheet of Wal-Mart as of 31st January 2017 & 2016

 source: WalMart 10K Report

 Now, we will see how they have represented the revolving credit facilities.
-The above balance sheet of Wal-Mart has portrayed the short term borrowings and long-term debts.
+The above balance sheet of Wal-Mart has portrayed the short-term borrowings and long-term debts.

 source: WalMart 10K Report